 I began my internship at the Missoula Downtown Association in June and have truly enjoyed every second.
 I have learned so much about the importance of community events and have worked diligently with the staff to make sure there is always something exciting happening downtown.

 One of my favorite parts was supervising the Out To Lunch concert series in Caras Park.
 Bands from all over came to perform at this free event and I was thrilled to be a part of it every Wednesday afternoon.

 Being the Art Show Director for the 10th Annual River City Roots Festival was one of the highlights of my summer and allowed me to apply all of the knowledge I've gained from the UMEM, Missoula Independent and now, the MDA to an exciting portion of the landmark festival.

 Entertainment Management is committed to providing real-world learning opportunities to our students.
 Please email email@example.com for more information.
-To find out how an internship can qualify for academic credit, please contact School of Business Administration Internship Director Kathleen Tarkalson at firstname.lastname@example.org or 406-243-6771 and see the Internship Program website.
+To find out how an internship can qualify for academic credit, please contact College of Business Internship Director Kathleen Tarkalson at firstname.lastname@example.org or 406-243-6771 and see the Internship Program website.

 Internships can be found in local companies and multi-national corporations.
 Here are some select employers who are hiring UMEM students: